What Makes a Classic Car Classic?

 It’s not all good news.

 Unfortunately, owning a classic car isn’t just about scraping together the funds to acquire the beauty; if it were that simple, everyone would own one.
 Classic cars are expensive to run and maintain, usually on account of their age and the scarcity of parts.
 If you’re not sure whether your car counts as a classic, check with your local mechanic to determine how long you’d have to wait for spare parts for it; the longer the wait, the more of a ‘classic’ you can assume your motor is – and the scarcer your spare parts will be.
 While some fairly generic parts, like the windshield might be easy to source, you’re likely to have to wait a while for proprietary engine parts.
-Complaining to your friends about how long it took your mechanic to source the carburettor for your 1966 Chevrolet Corvette might not impress, them, but it will certainly reiterate your car’s classic status.
+Complaining to your friends about how long it took your mechanic to source the carburetor for your 1966 Chevrolet Corvette might not impress, them, but it will certainly reiterate your car’s classic status.

 Categories: Gear Grinding